tbretl/ae353-sp21/docs/projects.md

 ```
 conda env create -f ae353-bullet.yml
 ```
+*Note: This installation will take a few minutes.*

 To confirm that installation was successful, in the same terminal, do two things.